jackm2983/cpe515finalproj/README.md

 Jack Marshall and Ronnie Sidhu

 ## Instructions
-Clone this repo to the proj directory of CFU Playground.
+Clone this repo to the proj directory of CFU Playground in WSL.

 I added these to my .bashrc file in WSL.
 You gotta run them for the cfu stuff to work:
 ```bash